-It goes without saying that you need to make sure that all the equipment you use is kept up to date and functional to make sure you are getting the most out of it to help you get the job done.
+It goes without saying that you need to make sure that all the outdoor homesteading equipment you use is kept up to date and functional to make sure you are getting the most out of it to help you get the job done.
 The more you have to replace something the less sustainable it becomes and in turn, the more it costs you.

 Buying used goods is a great way to stop items heading to landfill and also save some money.
 This can work well in all areas of your life.
 From upcycling pre-loved furniture to making your own clothes by using old items that no longer fit or are worn and damaged in their current state.
+Shopping at thrift stores is also a great way to find clothes you can wear outdoors to milk goats, garden, or whatever else you do outside.

 That being said, there are some things you should look at to buy brand new to make sure it is cost-effective.
 Safety equipment is one of those things so you can guarantee its efficiency and know it hasn’t been compromised.
 Tools and materials for heavy work will also be beneficial to you when bought new.
-For example, heavy-duty snatch straps for those tougher jobs on your land such as removing stuck vehicles or towing!

 Why pay someone else when you can learn to do something yourself?
 Granted, there are times when you need to employ a professional – extensive plumbing or electrical works, but for those smaller tasks around the home, can you feasibly learn to do it yourself?